geotools/geotools/docs/user/welcome/userlistguide.rst

 ..
 Tip::
    If you using a SNAPSHOT version of GeoTools you can call the static **GeoTools.getAboutInfo()** method to get summary information about your system and GeoTools installation which you can include in your posting to the list.
-With GeoTools version 8-SNAPSHOT you can also use the **AboutDialog** class in the gt-swing module to get this information.
+You can also use the **AboutDialog** class in the gt-swing module to get this information.

 Take a little, give a little
 ----------------------------